-The second trait was an exceptionally keen intelligence.
+The second trait was exceptionally keen intelligence.
 In General Hieu's case, learning was a natural and smooth process, as easy as breathing: he needed to be taught one and would understand tenfold.
-His father compared Trung, the first born, to Hieu, the second born: Trung seemed always busy with homework assignments, while Hieu always spent his time in extra-curricula activities, but then Hieu always ranked higher than his older brother.
+His father compared Trung, the firstborn, to Hieu, the second born: Trung always seemed busy with homework assignments, while Hieu ever spent his time in extra-curricula activities, but then Hieu still ranked higher than his older brother.
 And the instructors at the US Army Command and General Staff College made the following assessment: "Intelligent, inquisitive, with a quick analytical mind, Major Hieu established an excellent academic record, demonstrating complete knowledge of the principles taught at this College."
 In addition to being pragmatic, his intelligence was also universal, which allowed him to grasp the essence of various fields, instead of being confined within an area of one or two specialties.
-An M.D. recalled: "when I was still a doctor in the military with the rank of lieutenant colonel, General Hieu was a Major General.
-In a course of a conversation, I was at awe listening to him talking about a matter in medicine as if I was a student in medicine listening to a learned professor delivering his course at a university of medicine."
+An M.D. recalled: "When I was still a doctor in the military with the rank of lieutenant colonel, General Hieu was a Major General.
+In the course of a conversation, I was at awe listening to him talking about a matter in medicine as if I was a student in medicine listening to a learned professor delivering his course at a university of medicine."

 Next was his methodical trait.
-General Hieu always proceeded in an extreme orderly fashion.
-He never acted on sudden impulses.
+General Hieu always proceeded in an extremely orderly fashion.
+He never acted on impulses.
 In all of his actions, no matter how small or how big, he planned meticulously and anticipated and covered all eventualities.
-Colonel John Hayes, ARVN 5th Division Senior Advisor made the following remark in his February 7, 1970 assessment report: "He is methodical but decisive."
+Colonel John Hayes, ARVN 5th Division Senior Advisor, made the following remark in his February 7, 1970 assessment report: "He is methodical but decisive."

-The three above-mentioned traits - among other inherited traits - were parts of General Hieu's personal baggage which would allow him to become an efficient Chief of Staff and a competent Commanding General at the Division and Corps levels.
+The three above-mentioned traits - among other inherited traits - were parts of General Hieu's baggage, which would allow him to become an efficient Chief of Staff and a competent Commanding General at the Division and Corps levels.

 The two above-mentioned elements - academic background and foreign language mastery - had allowed General Hieu to fully grasp the high level of military concepts when Major Hieu later attended the US Army Command and General Staff College, Fort Leavenworth, Kansas in 1963.

-His math and technology backgrounds had also helped General Hieu to thoroughly understand and to fully make use of modern weaponry that the US Army poured in to arm ARVN units, especially armor, artillery, signal, air force, reconnaissance and engineer.
-That was why, in a conversation, when a topic touched upon any type of rifles, be it small or big, any type of airplanes or helicopters, any type of communication devices, any type of tanks, or even a newly invented phonograph or Polaroid camera, General Hieu would dissect all the technical intricacies of each one of them to his listeners.
+His math and technology backgrounds had also helped General Hieu to understand thoroughly and to fully make use of modern weaponry that the US Army poured into arm ARVN units, especially armor, artillery, signal, air force, reconnaissance, and engineer.
+That was why, in a conversation, when a topic touched upon any type of rifles, be it small or big, any kind of airplanes or helicopters, any type of communication devices, any type of tanks, or even a newly invented phonograph or Polaroid camera, General Hieu would dissect all the technical intricacies of each one of them to his listeners.

 General Hieu was so scholarly and fluent in English in his conversations, that, according to the Deputy Consul General in Bien Hoa Charles Lahiguera, there was a rumor circulating among Americans that he had graduated from Harvard University.